SNStatComp/validatesdmx/README.md

 standardized set of parameters.
 Some important SDMX registries are:

 - [Global SDMX Registry](https://registry.sdmx.org/): for global metadata, hosted by the SDMX consortium.
 The central place for ESS-wide metadata.
 This registry hosts important statistical metadata such as for CPI/HICP, National Accounts (NA), Environmental accounting (SEEA), BOP, GFS, FDI and many more.
 Unfortunately not all ESS metadata is present in this registry.
 - [Eurostat SDMX Registry](https://webgate.ec.europa.eu/sdmxregistry/): for Eurostat-wide metadata, hosted by Eurostat.
 This registry contains statistical metadata for all other official statistics in the ESS.
-[Documentation](https://ec.europa.eu/eurostat/web/sdmx-web-services/rest-sdmx-2.1)
+Access is offered via SDMX 2.1 REST API.
 - [IMF SDMX Central](https://sdmxcentral.imf.org/overview.html): Registry by the IMF.
 - [UNICEF](https://sdmx.data.unicef.org/): Registry by UNICEF